Now a faculty residence, this was once the home of James Agee, arguably the most famous alumnus of St. Andrew’s School.

 The entrance to campus is a portal to another world.
 Once through the school gates, a winding road guides you to central campus, a cluster of Spanish mission-style buildings of stucco and red tiled roofs.

 The campus lake used, enjoyed, and studied by the entire SAS community.

 See why the Res is Xavier's favorite place on campus.

 Located in the Simmonds Building, our art facilities include three studios.

 Built in 1929 as a gymnasium, the building was transformed in 1981 to provide a spacious classroom and rehearsal studio.

 Tucker Dining Room is a smaller dining area designed for meetings and special events.

-Resurfaced in 2018, the six-lane, all-weather track surrounds the varsity game field.
-In addition to the varsity field, there are two practice fields, one for football and one for soccer.
+The six-lane, all-weather track surrounds the varsity game field.
+In addition to the varsity field, there are two practice fields.

 Wade Hall for the Sciences is a LEED Gold Certified facility co-designed by the SAS science faculty and Franklin Architects of Chattanooga to create the optimal space for science learning.